Shesh009/Course_Tracker/README.md

 ---

 ## Using DockerHub Image
+**Docker**:A containerization tool that packages applications and dependencies into portable containers, ensuring consistency across environments.

 Users can directly run the application using the pre-built Docker image hosted on **DockerHub**.
 This allows for easy setup without needing to clone the repository or build the image locally.

 ### Steps to Use the DockerHub Image